Matt Polster: Chicago Fire

 On January 15, 2015, Polster was selected as the 7th overall pick by the Chicago Fire during the 2015 MLS SuperDraft and was signed to a contract on February 4.
 During his rookie season for the Fire, Polster has played an important role as a holding midfielder, drawing praise from league commentators for his precise passing and defensive capabilities, he earned recognition as Soccer by Ives 'Rookie of the Week' on three occasions during the 2015 season.
 On July 31, 2016, Polster scored his first career MLS goal in a 2–2 draw against the New York Red Bulls.
 The goal would later be voted as the Chicago Fire goal of the season in at the end of the year.
 Polster missed the majority of the 2018 Major League Soccer season due to an MCL injury, causing him to only appear in three matches.

 Rangers

 In December 2018, Polster had a trial with Scottish Premiership team Rangers.
 On January 30, 2019, Polster signed a 2 1/2-year contract with Scottish Premiership club Rangers.
 Polster made his first appearance in a continental tournament against Gibraltarian club, St Joseph's F.C. in the 2019–20 UEFA Europa League qualifying round.

 New England Revolution

 On July 8, 2020, Polster returned to the United States and signed with the New England Revolution.
 In order to sign Polster, the Revolution had to trade $100,000 in General Allocation Money to his former club Chicago Fire for his rights.
 On October 21, 2023, Polster recorded his 100th start for the Revolution across all competitions.
+He made his 200th Revolution start on August 30th 2026, recording a goal in a 3-1 victory over the Columbus Crew.